Best CRM Software for Restoration Companies

 FlashCrafter: The 24/7 Lead Capture Machine

 Built on the powerful GoHighLevel platform, FlashCrafter combines a professional website optimized for emergency keywords like "water damage restoration near me," comprehensive CRM for claim tracking, and advanced local SEO tools to rank in Google Maps when homeowners search at 3 AM.
-This means you get the benefits of multiple expensive tools without the complexity of managing integrations.
+You get the benefits of multiple expensive tools without the complexity of managing integrations.

-At $297 per month with no per-user fees, FlashCrafter delivers exceptional value for growing restoration companies.
+At quality-focused growth plan with no per-user fees, FlashCrafter delivers exceptional value for growing restoration companies.
 The 24/7 emergency website alone would cost thousands through an agency, and the local SEO tools can replace expensive marketing retainers.
 If your goal is to dominate emergency leads in your market, FlashCrafter is purpose-built for that mission.

 Xactimate: Industry Standard Estimating (Not CRM)